-|Permission management||Not supported
+|Permission management||Not supported.

-|Deduplication and compression||Not supported
+|Deduplication and compression||Not supported.

-|Data restoration||You must manually restore data from multiple data copies.||You only need to select a backup version from which data is restored.
+|Data restoration||You need to manually restore data from multiple data replicas.||HBR provides backup versions for you to choose when you attempt to restore data.
 You can also set restore rules.|

 Supported backup sources